binarta/forms.angular.js/README.md

 # forms.angular.js

-[AngularJS](http://angularjs.org/) module for facilitating the editing of form fields Based on the [Binarta](http://binarta.com/) platform.
+[AngularJS](http://angularjs.org/) module for facilitating the editing of form fields.
+Based on the [Binarta](http://binarta.com/) platform.

 ## Copyright and license